mpt777/SupersizeMe/README.md

 Our best models (Logistic Regression, K-Nearest Neighbors, and Support Vector Classifier), all scored around 80%.
 This was lower than I originally anticipated.
 When I look at the confusion matrix for our best model (Support Vector Classifier), we can see that the our model really struggled with the last column in the matrix.
 That last column is our "Snacks and Sides" column.
 The category "snacks and sides" included the widest variety of food items.
 The category included salty fries and sweet pretzels.
 These two food items are vastly different.
 It is no suprise that our model struggled with classifying this type of food.

-(Here are the column names in order
+(Here are the column names in order -\
-0 - Beef and Pork
+0 - Beef and Pork\
-1 - beverages
+1 - Beverages\
-2 - Breakfast
+2 - Breakfast\
-3 - Chicken and fish
+3 - Chicken and Fish\
-4 - Coffee and Tea
+4 - Coffee and Tea\
-5 - Desserts
+5 - Desserts\
-6 - Salads
+6 - Salads\
-7 - Smoothies and shakes
+7 - Smoothies and Shakes\
-8 - Sides and Snacks
+8 - Sides and Snacks\
 )

 [[11  0  0  0  0  0  1  0  2]\